rodeoflagellum/rodeoflagellum.github.io/_posts/2022-02-21-for-gene-edited-babies.md

 So, it appears that a majority of people approve human gene-editing for treatment purposes, and most people disapprove of gene-editing for enhancement[^14].

-&emsp; The remainder of the survey is worth looking over, and generally indicates that those who are male, those who are the median age or younger, and those who are more educated are more supportive of human gene-editing, which are properties that I believe are fairly robust, i.e. I  don't expect them to have changed much since 2020, and don't expect them to change much in the coming years.
-Any change in these sentiments (in 2020, median 63% believe gene-editing research is a misuse, and median 70% and median 60% support for using gene-editing for treating illness at birth and illness over lifespan, respectively) I believe will be in the direction of more support; I expect human gene-editing to become safer, more effective, etc... as it is researched more and also I expect religion to continue declining (it [seems to be declining][relg_dec][^15]), both of which will very likely ease global ill-perceptions of human gene-editing.
-I do suspect I may be [overly optimist][wiki_opt] in this regard though.
+&emsp; The remainder of the survey is worth looking over, and generally indicates that those who are male, those who are the median age or younger, and those who are more educated are more supportive of human gene-editing; these properties I believe are fairly robust, i.e. I don't expect the predictiveness of these properties in 2022 to have changed much since 2020, and also don't expect them to change much in the coming years.

+&emsp; Any change in approval sentiments (in 2020, median 63% believe gene-editing research is a misuse, and median 70% and median 60% support for using gene-editing for treating illness at birth and illness over lifespan, respectively) I believe will be in the direction of more support; I expect human gene-editing to become safer, more effective, etc... as it is researched more.
+Religion [seems to be declining][relg_dec], which will very likely reduce sentiments that human gene-editing is a misuse of science.
+Given that I support human gene-editing, I suspect my belief that the public's approval of human gene-editing will gradually increase may reflect some [optimism bias][wiki_opt] on my part.

 &emsp; A final and highly intriguing note on the public perception's of gene-editing is that, above all other publics surveyed, India stands out as most readily accepting of human gene-editing, with 56% of adults (highest percentage measured in the survey; the next highest was South Korea at 47%, Taiwan at 44%, and Singapore at 38%) considering research on gene-editing to not be a misuse of science.
 In terms of using gene-editing for [human enhancement][wiki_enh]{:target="_blank"}, India stands out even more, with 64% of respondents supporting changing a baby's genetic characteristics to increase intelligence (Malaysia came next at 44%, and then Taiwan at 31%).
-This indicates to me that while India might not be the first nation to legalize human gene-editing, it might eventually be the largest market for both treatment and enhancement uses of gene-editing, which is something that might lead to it becoming, at some point, the nation with the most gene-edited babies.
+This indicates to me that while India might not be the first nation to legalize human gene-editing, it might eventually be the largest market for both treatment and enhancement purposes of gene-editing, which is something that might lead to it becoming, at some point, the nation with the most gene-edited babies.

 <!-- &emsp; I believe that the current median sentiment for whether gene-editing research is a misuse has likely not strayed far from 63% median of 2020, given that I am someone who is fairly interested in gene-editing and who actively monitors research activity on it and, despite this, that I have not heard much in the mainstream news in support of or against gene-editing.
 Support for using gene-editing for treatment, be it for illness at birth (median 70% support) or illness over lifespan (median 60% support), is something that I also don't expect to have changed much.
 I believe that any change in sentiment would be in the direction of further support. -->

 #### *Bioethicists' Take*

-While I am not too familiar with the history of [eugenics][wiki_eug]{:target="_blank"}, my current intuition is that most researchers whose work belongs to the fields of genetics, gene-editing, CRISPR-Cas9, heritability, etc... are incentivized to dissociate themselves from the term _eugenics_ and, partly because of this, [appeal to ridicule][wiki_rid]{:target="_blank"} in their assessments of the long-term prospects of human gene-editing, at least for enhancement purposes.
-For treatment purposes, I think that bioethicists may be more split.
+[Eugenics][wiki_eug]{:target="_blank"} stands out in my mind as something that most people (laymen and scientists alike) associate with human gene-editing.
+While I am not too familiar with the history and full nature of eugenics, my current intuition is that most researchers whose work falls into fields involving genetics, gene-editing, CRISPR-Cas9, heritability, etc... are incentivized to dissociate their work, as much as possible, from anything that might conjure up in people's minds the idea of eugenics.

+&emsp; Partially out of [social desirability][wiki_soc]{:target="_blank"}, some researchers who study gene-editing might detest its application in humans, or might [appeal to ridicule][wiki_rid]{:target="_blank"} in their assessments of the long-term prospects of human gene-editing, at least for enhancement purposes.
+This is not to say that geneticists and those with the capacity to alter human genomes care little about the ethical and environmental considerations of genetically engineering humans, just that some of these researchers might cautiously support genetically engineering humans but not advocate for or support it publicly.
+It seems somewhat difficult to argue against gene-editing in humans for treatment purposes, so I suspect that bioethicists may be more split on this issue.

-&emsp; Ever since the [He Jiankui affair][wiki_he]{:target="_blank"}, where [He Jiankui][wiki_he2]{:target="_blank"} of the [Southern University of Science and Technology (SUSTech)][wiki_so]{:target="_blank"} in [Shenzhen][wiki_shen]{:target="_blank"} used [CRISPR-Cas9][wiki_cri]{:target="_blank"} to genetically modify a set of embryos, which ultimately lead to three gene-edited babies being born, bioethicists seem to have taken, generally, a firm stance against gene-editing in humans.
+&emsp; Ever since the [He Jiankui affair][wiki_he]{:target="_blank"}, where [He Jiankui][wiki_he2]{:target="_blank"} of the [Southern University of Science and Technology (SUSTech)][wiki_so]{:target="_blank"} in [Shenzhen][wiki_shen]{:target="_blank"} used [CRISPR-Cas9][wiki_cri]{:target="_blank"} to genetically modify a set of embryos with the intent of immunising them against HIV (ultimately three gene-edited babies were born, a set of twins and one other child), bioethicists seem to have taken, generally, a firm stance against gene-editing in humans[^15].

 &emsp; Such a stance was illustrated when, following the He Jiankui affair, the World Health Organization (WHO) recommended discontinuing applications of human germline genome editing for the near-term future in their [26 July 2019 statement][who_19]{:target="_blank"}: